Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Introduction

-The aim of this paper is to construct a constant size population model allowing to take into account any interaction we could think of, as well as extreme reproductive events.
+The aim of this paper is to construct a constant size population model allowing to consider very general interactions, as well as extreme reproductive events.
 This is achieved by a generalisation of a construction recently introduced in \cite{casanova2018duality}, based on the concept of ancestral selection graph introduced by Krone and Neuhauser \cite{krone1997ancestral}.
 The main idea of this construction is that individuals first sample a random number of potential parents from the previous generation, and then choose their parent in the previous generation, with a rule which depends on the number and types of sampled potential parents.
-Notice that the term 'potential parents' may be misleading as in the current work we allow the real parent not to be one of the potential parents, to model mutations.
+Mathematically, the rule that assigns types to the individuals, \textit{the coloring rule}, is a family of random variables which takes values in the type space and is indexed by the types of the potential parents.
+Notice that the term 'potential parents' may be misleading as in the current work we make it possible for an individual to have a type different from all of its potential parents, this is in order to model mutations.
 However, to make the link with \cite{casanova2018duality} clear we kept their notations.
 Following \cite{casanova2018duality}, we also consider high-fecundity extreme reproductive events ($\Lambda$-events), where one individual may give birth to a number of offsprings of order $N$, the size of the population.
 After a proper rescaling of time, we derive a large population limit of our population model described by a generator, and which can be realised as the strong solution of a stochastic differential equation (SDE) under suitable conditions.
 This SDE generalizes classical Wright-Fisher diffusion with selection and $\Lambda$-Wright-Fisher processes to a multidimensional case with general frequency-dependent selection and jumps given by a $\Lambda$-measure.
-We prove general properties on fixation and extinction for this class of models, and apply them to classical ecological interactions, as RPS interactions or negative frequency-dependent selection for instance.
+We prove general properties on fixation and extinction for this class of models, and apply them to classical ecological interactions, as RPS interactions or negative frequency-dependent selection.